Wellington Boots or Wellies: So Very English and a godsend in Winter

 Arthur Wellesley was the 1st Duke of Wellington.
 If you visit London check out Apsley House at No 1 London.

 Apsley House is on the south-east corner of Hyde Park and was once known as No. I London.This was because It was the first building past the tollgate into the capital, for travellers..

-The two World wars of the 20th Century led to increased production of these boots.
-There waterproof capabilities were their biggest selling point.
+The two World wars of the 20th Century led to an increased production of these boots.
+Their waterproof capabilities were their biggest selling point.
 However they were also cheap by then, as they were made from rubber.

-As a child in fifties Britain, children from poor families would wear Wellies come Hell or high water, rain or shine, frost or heatwave.
+As a child in fifties Britain I remember children from poor families would wear Wellies come hell or high water, rain or shine, frost or heatwave.
 These poor kids would get teased at school and more but if you only have one item of footwear the option is to go barefoot.

-The Wellies of my childhood were either black or green, had thin linings and rarley kept your feet warm.
+The Wellies of my childhood were either black or green, had thin linings, rarely keeping your feet warm.
 However they did keep your feet dry in bad weather and prevented falls on ice and snow.